willdurand/workshop-rest-from-zero-to-hero/README.md

 **->** Configure the FOSRestBundle to leverage [the View layer](http://symfony.com/doc/master/bundles/FOSRestBundle/2-the-view-layer.html).

+**Tip:** FOSRestBundle leverages the JMSSerializerBundle for the "serialization" part.
+If you only use this feature, no need to use the FOSRestBundle.
+However, this bundle provides many interesting features that we are going to cover in the following.

+### 1.3 - Leveraging JMSSerializerBundle

 **->** Configure the XML output to get the following document:

 ```xml